 Panama Temporary Residency – Your First Step to Living in Panama

-What is Panama Temporary Resident Visa
+What is The Panama Temporary Resident Visa

-The temporary visa is a legal permit that allows foreign nationals to live in Panama for one or two years, depending on the specific visa program.
+The temporary visa is a legal permit that allows foreign nationals to live in Panama for one or two years, depending on the desired visa program.
+It’s often chosen by professionals, investors, retirees, and family members of residents who need time to meet the criteria for permanent residency.

 When you hold this visa, you are recognized as a legal resident, giving you access to many of the same benefits as Panamanian citizens, such as opening bank accounts, signing leases, or enrolling children in school.